nginx-boilerplate/nginx-boilerplate/README.md

 ### Logs
 By default a new `logs/` directory should be created in the project directory, that directly maps to the nginx logs directory.
+But you can also run the `docker-compose up` (without the `-d` bit) to watch the stream of logs as they come.

 #### Docker swarm
 To run in Docker swarm first make sure your Docker setup is in swarm mode: